The Finite Duals of Affine Prime Regular Hopf Algebras of GK-Dimension One: Introduction

-The class of affine prime Hopf algebras of Gelfand-Kirillov dimension (GK-dimension for short) one has been studied very well in the past (\cite{LWZ07,BZ10,WLD16,Liu20}) and the regular ones were classified at last in \cite{WLD16}.
+Our main interest in this paper is to deal with the affine prime Hopf algebras of GK-dimension one, whose detailed structures are recalled in Section \ref{subsection2.1}.
 An interesting fact is that all affine prime regular Hopf algebras are commutative-by-finite \cite{BC21}, that is, a finite module over a normal commutative Hopf subalgebra.
 This suggests that we have a chance to get the finite duals of affine prime regular Hopf algebras of GK-dimension one explicitly.
-Actually, Ge and the second author use this observation together with some other techniques to determine the finite dual of infinite dihedral group algebra $\k\mathbb{D}_\infty$ recently \cite{GL21}.
-In addition, after finishing this paper we realize that A. Jahn and M. Couto already considered this question along this line in their theses \cite{Jah15,Cou19}.
+Actually, Ge and the second author use this observation together with some other techniques to determine the finite dual of the infinite dihedral group algebra $\k\mathbb{D}_\infty$ recently \cite{GL21}.
+In addition, after finishing this paper we realized that A. Jahn and M. Couto already considered this question along this line in their theses \cite{Jah15,Cou19}.

 This paper is to develop the idea and techniques in \cite{GL21} further and as the main result we get the finite duals of all the affine prime regular Hopf algebras of GK-dimension one in terms of generators and relations.
 Now let us recall in our notations that there are five kinds of such Hopf algebras listed in \cite{WLD16}: